nt4f04uNd/pwsh-download-songs/README.md

 This is simple powershell utility to easily grab and download songs and playlists from popular websites.

-It automatically inserts metadata to files and embeds cool squared album arts (if `.png` or `.jpg/.jpeg` format is available and source file is one of the followings: `.mp3, .m4a, .m4b, .m4p, .m4v, .mp4`, which is true in most cases).
+It automatically inserts metadata to files and embeds cool squared album arts (if there are so and source file is one of the followings: `.mp3, .m4a, .m4b, .m4p, .m4v, .mp4`, which is true in most cases).

 ![demo](https://github.com/nt4f04uNd/pwsh-download-songs/blob/master/demo.gif?raw=true)